The Eagles: "Hotel California" -Yeah Satan (gibberish) organized his own religion - Reverse speech

 September 8, 1974: I Shot the Sheriff (Eric Clapton) was a hit.

-May 1, 1977: Eric Clapton’s biggest-selling album of the Seventies, Slowhand, finds him recording at London’s Olympic Studios for the first time since Fresh , the first album.
+May 1, 1977: Eric Clapton’s biggest-selling album of the Seventies, Slowhand, finds him recording at London’s Olympic Studios for the first time since Fresh Cream, the first Cream album.
 Slowhand yields Top Forty hits in “Lay Down Sally” (#3) and “Wonderful Tonight” (#16), and an FM favorite and live staple in “Cocaine.”

 1982: Appearing with Eric Clapton, Waters makes his final public performance.